spidersocks/unified-backend/content/en/policies/absence_makeup.md

 - Public holidays/centre closures (HK public holidays; Black Rain; Typhoon No. 8+): classes are suspended/arranged by us and do NOT consume your make‑up quota.
 - Exceeding quota: HK$100 administrative fee per additional make‑up class.
 - Make‑ups must be taken within the course period; they cannot be carried over to the next term.

+## How to arrange a make‑up or class transfer (policy guidance)
+- Inform us in advance and in writing (WhatsApp/email).
+- We will check schedules and arrange the nearest suitable option based on availability and level.
+- Confirmations are handled by staff; please do not make or confirm bookings via chat.

 ## Absence and Make‑up policy
 - Notice: If your child cannot attend a lesson, please notify us at least four hours before the lesson.
 If we are not informed, the lesson will be charged.